tudoriustin22/LittleLemon_Capstone_UI_Project/README.md

 This capstone project demonstrates the application of UI/UX design principles to create a user-centered mobile prototype for Little Lemon’s website.
 By addressing Jessica Oh’s needs and frustrations, the design ensures a seamless, efficient, and enjoyable reservation experience.
 The wireframe and prototype provide a solid foundation for development, with clear opportunities for improvement to enhance user satisfaction and engagement.

 ---

-## Contributing
-If you'd like to contribute to this project, please open an issue or submit a pull request on the GitHub repository.
-Feedback and suggestions for improving the UI/UX are welcome!

-## License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----